 Drain the water out of the tofu.
 Wrap it in a towel or paper towel and press the excess water out of it.

-Add drained tofu, soy milk, margarine, and some salt and pepper to the food processor and blend until smooth.
+Add drained tofu, margarine, nutritional yeast, vegan cheese, and some salt and pepper to the food processor and blend.